garciart/network-automation/README.md

 >- Approximately [20% of servers running Linux](https://w3techs.com/technologies/details/os-linux "Usage statistics of Linux for websites") use Fedora, RHEL, and CentOS.
 RHEL is also second, behind Microsoft, in [paid enterprise OS subscriptions](https://www.idc.com/getdoc.jsp?containerId=US46684720 "Worldwide Server Operating Environments Market Shares, 2019").
 >- Many companies and government agencies, such as NASA and the DOD, use Red Hat Linux (i.e., the "commercial" version of CentOS), since it is a trusted OS which is [Protection Profile (PP) compliant](https://www.commoncriteriaportal.org/products/ "Certified Common Criteria Products").
 >- I use Fedora, RHEL, or CentOS quite a bit, and I could not find a tutorial that captured all the steps involved in integrating GNS3 with the Fedora OS family.
+>- It will help you can become familiar with GNS3's dependencies if you want to use another OS.

 To get started, download the latest ISO image of CentOS 7 from [the CentOS download page](https://www.centos.org/download/ "Download") and install it in a virtual machine.
 If you are not familiar with creating virtual machines, we recommend you review the instructions on the following sites: